Asthma in Children: Knowing How Bad an Attack Is

 Wheezes while breathing in and out

 Does not wheeze while breathing.
-This indicates little or no air in the airways.
+This means there may be little or no air in the airways.

 Alertness